 Secondly, we train in our residential neighborhood with similar distractions to yours – pedestrians, squirrels, bicyclists.
 Many dog training facilities are located in concrete jungles miles removed from residential distractions.
 Consequently, they lack opportunities to train in environments that mirror your own.
 If your objective is to have a dog who is polite in your home and out, consider Pavlov.

-Second, your dog’s day will be filled with structured walks, training sessions, and free time to be a dog.
+Third, your dog’s day will be filled with structured walks, training sessions, and three daily play groups.
 Your dog will benefit from social time with other dogs as well as individual attention.
 Finally, Pavlov’s training approach is a healthy hybrid of traditional and contemporary training.
 Consequently, your dog will excel quickly in learning new skills and stopping unwanted behaviors.

 Board and Train Camp Agenda

-- Obedience Lessons – walk politely on a leash, heel (walk to the left of your hip, stop when you stop, start with you stop), whoa (slow down), parallel sit, stay, come, no (stop doing that).
+- Obedience Lessons – walk politely on a leash, heel (walk to the left of your hip, stop when you stop, walk with you walk), whoa (slow down), parallel sit, stay, come, no (stop doing that).

 - Manners.
 Address jumping on people, barking, jumping on counter tops.